nilslice/email/README.md

         From: "me@server.name", // do not add < > or name in quotes
         Subject: "A simple email",
         Body: "Plain text email body.
-HTML not yet supported, but send a PR!", }
+HTML not yet supported, but send a PR!",

+        WaitTime: 100 // Set timeout as 100 Milliseconds
+    }

     err := msg.Send()